-Hardline Islam Makes a Mark In Indonesia's Secular Politics
+Hardline Islam Makes a Mark in Indonesia's Secular Politics

 Pre-election polls showed that 76% of voters were actually satisfied with Ahok’s performance in running the city — but at the same time many Muslims were persuaded they should only vote for a Muslim leader.
 (Among them was the prominent Indonesian comic artist Ardian Syaf, who joined an anti-Ahok protest last December and later inserted Islamist references into the Marvel comic book X-Men Gold #1.
 Marvel has since fired Ardian.)

-The coalescing of an Islamic vote is a surprisingly new development in a political scene long that has always been dominated by secular parties.
-Indonesia's Presidents have largely hailed from secular, nationalist parties (except Gus Dur, whose diversity stance earned him the title "the Father of Pluralism").
+The coalescing of an Islamic vote is a surprisingly new development in a political scene that has always been dominated by secular parties.
+Indonesia's Presidents have largely hailed from secular, nationalist parties (except Gus Dur, whose commitment to diversity earned him the title "the Father of Pluralism").
 The main parties backing the candidates in the Jakarta election were also secular.

 It is not uncommon for religious issues to factor into the electoral process in Indonesia, but they have never really been decisive.
 When Jokowi ran in the Jakarta gubernatorial election in 2012, with Ahok as his running mate, their opponents played the religious card against Ahok, telling Muslim voters it was haram (forbidden) to elect an “infidel.”
-The campaign didn’t work: Jokowi was elected governor, and when he became president in 2014, his deputy Ahok succeeded him as Jakarta's top official.
+The campaign didn’t work: Jokowi was elected governor, and when he became President in 2014, his deputy Ahok succeeded him as Jakarta's top official.

 But this time, religious campaigns were aggressively conducted on social media and through sermons at mosques.
 There was psychological intimidation of Muslim voters as well.
 A number of mosques in Jakarta erected banners stating that they would not perform funeral rites for any supporters of “the blasphemer.”
 Rape threats were made on Facebook against women who voted for Ahok, echoing the rapes that took place during the anti-Chinese riots in 1998 in Jakarta.